bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/Boulders_3OFU_v1XvEGvqbexrHXzdz/Documentation.md

-Description of expected or observed boulders features
+Description of expected or observed boulders features.